K-stability of special Gushel-Mukai manifolds: Introduction

 The paper is organized as follows.
-In Section \ref{Section: Preliminaries}, we recall the definition of the quintic Del Pezzo manifolds and the GM manifolds.
-Next, we give a detailed description of the quintic Del Pezzo fourfolds and fivefolds, and compute their delta invariants in Section \ref{Section: quintic Del Pezzo fourfolds} and \ref{Section: quintic Del Pezzo fivefolds} respectively.
-We prove the K-stability of general special GM fourfolds and fivefolds in Section \ref{Section: K-stability of general special GM}.
-Finally, we study the wall-crossing problem of the K-moduli spaces of $(M_4,cQ_3)$ and $(M_5,cQ_4)$ in Section \ref{Section: first and last walls}, and we show that $M_4$ and $M_5$ both admit K\"ahler-Ricci solitons in the last section.
+In Section~\ref{Section: Preliminaries}, we recall the definitions of quintic Del Pezzo manifolds and GM manifolds.
+Next, we give a detailed description of the quintic Del Pezzo fourfolds and fivefolds, and compute their delta invariants in Sections~\ref{Section: quintic Del Pezzo fourfolds} and~\ref{Section: quintic Del Pezzo fivefolds}, respectively.
+We study the wall-crossing problem of the K-moduli spaces of $(M_4,cQ_3)$ and $(M_5,cQ_4)$ in Section~\ref{Section: first and last walls}.
+With a similar strategy, we show that $M_4$ and $M_5$ both admit K\"ahler--Ricci solitons in Section~\ref{Section: solitons on DP4 and DP5}.
+Finally, we prove the main theorem in Section~\ref{Section: K-stability of general special GM}, that is, general special GM manifolds are K-stable.